Welcome to 6 Beech!

 These are the school buddies who are in our class.

-This term, our topic is Empires of the Ancient Worlds and we will firstly be studying the Ancient Greeks and then the Romans.
+During the autumn term, our topic was Empires of the Ancient World and we firstly studied the Ancient Greeks and then the Romans.

 The Ancient Greeks